 - 3 tablespoons butter

-Get your immersion circulator going by attaching it to your water bath.
+- Get your immersion circulator going by attaching it to your cold water bath.
 Set the temp and time to 130°F and for 1 hour.

-When your bath water is ready, lower the bags of steak in and let it cook.
+- When your bath water is ready, lower the bags of steak in and let it cook for 1 hour.
 When the time goes off, take the bags out and place the steaks on a plate to cool.

 By the way you might want to check this Certified Angus Beef® Kitchen Facebook group to learn some great beef tips and recipes.
 It really helped me to make my first prime rib!
 For more information about Certified Angus Beef ® brandfollow them on their Social Media Platforms: Facebook | Pinterest | Instagram | YouTube | Twitter